livewire/livewire/docs/actions.md

 Sometimes there are actions in your component that don't need to communicate with the server and can be more efficiently written using only JavaScript.

 In these cases, rather than writing the actions inside your Blade template or another file, your component action may return the JavaScript function as a string.
-If the action is marked with the `#[JS]` attribute, it will be callable from your application's frontend:
+If the action is marked with the `#[Js]` attribute, it will be callable from your application's frontend:

 For example: